MirjamFi/ExplodedViewsProteinStructures/manual.md

 in the modules of PyMOL.

 ###USAGE:

-explosion(list of objects, [type of explosion [,complex]])
+explosion selected [,typeOfExplosion [,complex [,removeSolvents [,exclude [, cutoff [,colorBinding]]]]]]

 ###ARGUMENTS:
-- list of objects: 	list of strings 	Objects' names to explode
+- selected: 	names of objects to explode
-- type of explosion: 	string 				'com'(default) or 'canonical'
+- typeOfExplosion: 	'com'(default) or 'canonical'
-- complex:			string				Name of object relative to the part of molecule which shall be translated
+- complex:	Name of object relative to the part of molecule which shall be translated
+- removeSolvents: boolean (default: true), removes all solvents and ligands with occurance bigger than cutoff value
+- exclude: 3-letter code of ligand which shall not be removed (if occurance is known to be bigger than cutoff)
+- cutoff: default: 10, occurance in PDB in total
+- colorBinding:
+ - individual (default): each chain has an individual color, binding sites are colored by the colors of according chains
+ - gray: all chains are colored gray, each binding site is colored individually
+ - none: no color is changed

 ###EXAMPLES:
 ```python